 The main functions of the federated learning architecture is as follows:

-- A central MTLF that configures one or more local MTLF(s) with the data that are required to be collected from one or more (local) Data Producer NFs and generates an aggregated ML model based on ML model parameters received from an ML model trained locally from each local MTLF.
+- A central MTLF (that supports FL aggregation) that configures one or more local MTLF(s) (that supports FL participation) with the data that are required to be collected from one or more (local) Data Producer NFs and generates an aggregated ML model based on ML model parameters received from an ML model trained locally from each local MTLF.

 - One or more local MTLF(s) that support ML model training by collecting data from one or more Data Producer NFs available locally

 - A central Analytics Logical Function (AnLF) that discovers the Central MTLF supporting federated learning for model training since not all MTLFs will support Model Training using federated learning.
-The AnLF can discover the central MTLF on per Analytic ID/Analytic Filter information basis
+The AnLF can discover the central MTLF on per Analytic ID/Analytic Filter information basis.
+The NRF includes information in the NF profile whether an MTLF support FL aggregation or FL participation.

-Once the AnLF discovers the Central MTLF, the AnLF will request an ML model for an Analytic ID including ML model filter information that can include an S-NSSAI, area of interest, DNAI and other information.
+Once the AnLF discovers the Central MTLF that suppors FL aggregation, the AnLF will request an ML model for an Analytic ID including ML model filter information that can include an S-NSSAI, area of interest, DNAI and other information.
 The Central MTLF based on the Analytic ID requested and the ML model filter information determines that the requested ML model requires federated learning and discovers one or more local MTLFs for each data (i.e Event ID) that cannot be collected directly from a Data Producer NF.
 The central MTLF discovers the local MTLF(s) from the NRF and configures the local MTLF to train a local ML model indicating the data required to be collected by one or more Data Producer NF(s).
 The central MTLF then retrieves local ML model parameters from each local MTLF and aggregates gradients/loss factors generating a central ML model that is sent to the AnLF.